-Spencer Tunick's Nude Installations in Australia This July!
+Spencer Tunick's Nude Installation in Australia This July Goes as Planned!

 Spencer Tunick elevates body art to a new level.
 Having a unique approach to nudity, he displays a remarkable capacity to transform the human body into an element deprived of its social and psychological notions.
 Bringing hundreds of naked bodies brought together, he creates beautiful, structural assemblies that leave the viewer equally confused and amazed.

 The artist will return to Melbourne this July to create two days of dramatic nude installations as the headliner of Chapel Street’s PROVOCARÉ Festival of the Arts.
 Tunick already stunned Australians twice – first in 2001 in Melbourne with an installation titled The Unfamiliar Family and then in 2010 when he staged The Base on the steps of The Sydney Opera House.